 There is a large oval and playground area located at Arncliffe Park which is approximately 150m away from the property or around a 2-3 minute walk.
-The School has arranged with Rockdale Council to use a portion of Arncliffe Park for sporting activities every Friday from 11am to 3pm during school term.
+The School has arranged with Rockdale Council to use a portion of Arncliffe Park for sporting activities every Friday from 9am to 3pm during school term.
+Arncliffe Youth Centre is used for sport when required.

 - Students apply sunscreen before leaving the school premises, wear hats and bring water bottles. - The roll is taken. - A designated teacher takes the first-aid kit. - The students walk with a teacher in the front and a teacher at the back of the students.
-The front teacher directs crossing the road and the teacher at the back ensures all students have crossed the road safely. - In the event of rain or temperatures over 35 degrees, students will use the Auditorium for indoor physical education lessons. - 2.2.
+The front teacher directs crossing the road and the teacher at the back ensures all students have crossed the road safely. - In the event of rain or temperatures over 35 degrees, students will use the Auditorium for indoor physical education lessons.

+2.2.
 Co-Curricular Activities (Incursions, Excursions, Camps and Sports Events)